lliendo/Radar/docs/plugins-development.rst

 Example
 -------

-If you still want to see a more elaborated example (actually something useful, right ?) then you can take a look to an email notifier plugin `here <https://github.com/lliendo/Radar-Plugins>`_.
+If you still want to see a more elaborate example (actually something useful, right ?) then you can take a look to an email notifier plugin `here <https://github.com/lliendo/Radar-Plugins>`_.
 This plugin will notify its contacts when a check has any of its status (current or previous) distinct from OK.